The-Lethal-Foundation/Lethal-Mod-Manager/README.md

 # lorca-ts-react-starter

-A starter project for building modern cross-platform desktop apps in Go + HTML + Typescript and React.
+A starter project for building modern cross-platform desktop apps in Go, HTML, Typescript and React.

 This is really nothing more than a [Typescript][3]-flavoured ["Create React App"][1]-bootstrapped app combined with a modified example from the fine ["Lorca"][2] project.